How to: Modify the Target Framework and Platform Toolset

 To change the target Framework

-In Visual Studio, in Solution Explorer, open the shortcut menu for your project and then choose Unload project.
+In Visual Studio, in Solution Explorer, select your project.
+On the menu bar, open the Project menu and choose Unload project.
 This unloads the project (.vcxproj) file for your project.

 A C++ project cannot be loaded while the project file is being modified in Visual Studio.
 However, you can use another editor such as Notepad to modify the project file while the project is loaded in Visual Studio.
 Visual Studio will detect that the project file has changed and prompt you to reload the project.